nvladimus/npy2bdv/README.md

 API [reference](https://nvladimus.github.io/npy2bdv/).

 [Recent changes](CHANGELOG.md)
- - N5 support, including compression.
+ - N5 support with file-system backend (i.e. the dataset is a tree of folders on a disk)
  - The H5/XML datasets can be edited in-place, e.g. by cropping selected views in `x,y,z`, and appending affine transforms to XML.